 1:00-2 Lunch.
 On your own.
 Explore the Village of Sewickley and enjoy some movement

-2:00-4 Yoga in Bone Health, Osteoporosis, and Spine.
+2:00-4 Yoga in Bone Health, Arthritis, and Spine/Stenosis.
 Research and Evidence, poses and modifications, contra-indications

 4-4:15 Break and room prep